aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 14.md

 	Smallest element is anywhere except final (N-1) position Largest element is at the end
-Can stop one step earlier, because we know the last element
+Can stop one step earlier, because we know the last element Count number of swaps, if none preformed, end
 # Selection Sort
 # Insertion Sort